-I’m sure most prospective homeowners like the idea of putting little to nothing down when purchasing a property, but doing so isn’t without its drawbacks.
+I’m sure most prospective homeowners like the idea of putting little to nothing down when purchasing real estate, but doing so isn’t without its drawbacks.

-In fact, it can cost you quite a bit of money if you don’t come to the closing table with a sizable down payment.
-Aside from having a larger mortgage payment, you might also be hit with an extra form of insurance.
+In fact, it can cost you quite a bit of money if you don’t come to the closing table with a sizable down payment, not to mention a higher loan balance.

 When is mortgage insurance required?

-Borrowers who take out conventional loans (those not guaranteed by the government) and are unable to come up with a 20% down payment, or simply don’t want to, must pay “private mortgage insurance,” also known as PMI, to obtain a mortgage.
+Borrowers who take out conventional loans (those not guaranteed by the government) and are unable or unwilling to come up with a 20% down payment must pay private mortgage insurance to obtain a mortgage.

 It is required by the bank or lender providing financing if the loan-to-value, or LTV, is greater than 80%.
 So those who fail to come up with a 20% down payment are stuck paying PMI.

-For the record, some lenders may tell you that mortgage insurance isn’t required even if your LTV is above 80%, but it’s likely just factored into the (higher) interest rate.
-So you still pay it, just not directly.
+For the record, some lenders may tell you that mortgage insurance isn’t required even if your LTV is above 80%, or that they don’t charge it.

 How much does private mortgage insurance cost?

-The cost of private mortgage insurance can vary greatly and carries its own pricing adjustments, just as the associated loan will.
+The cost of private mortgage insurance can vary greatly and carries its own pricing adjustments, just as the associated home loan does.

-The greater the combined risk factors, the higher the cost of PMI, similar to how a mortgage rate rises as the associated loan becomes more high-risk.
+The greater the combined risk factors, the higher the cost of PMI, similar to how a mortgage rate increases as the associated loan becomes more high-risk.

 So if the home is an investment property with a low FICO score, the cost will be higher than a primary residence with an excellent credit score.